STAR Statements II

 Situation – The situation or setting; the background for context.

-– Tasks or tactics used to approach or assess the challenge.
+Task – Tasks or tactics used to approach or assess the challenge.

-– Activities or actions used to effect the change.
+Action – Activities or actions used to

-– The outcome, a sense of scale, the quantifiable benefit.
+Result – The outcome, a sense of scale, the quantifiable benefit.

 Writing STAR statements is not that hard once you have had some practice, but people sometimes find it a difficult concept to grasp.
 Maybe an example or two might be what you need to be able to move from concept to implementation.
 So here are a couple of sample STARs to help get started.

-weak resume statement:
+A weak resume statement:

 A successful builder of high-performance teams that can address challenging client situations.